Imageomics/Imageomics-guide/docs/wiki-guide/The-GitHub-Pull-Request-(PR)-Guide.md

 ### 1.2 Select Your Branch
 From the "Branch" menu, choose the branch that contains your changes (the one you just pushed).

-### 1.3 Click 'Compare & pull request':
+### 1.3 Click 'Compare & pull request'
 You’ll see a button labeled Compare & pull request.
 Click this to begin the process of creating a pull request for your changes.

 ![GitHub's Compare & pull request button](images/GH-PR-guide/365234535-659b312e-d95d-4bee-a958-4ce23fc4255d.png){ loading=lazy, width="800" }
 /// caption
 ///

-### 1.4 Add Title and Description:
+### 1.4 Add Title and Description
 In the pull request form, type a descriptive title for your PR.
 Provide a detailed description of the changes you've made, why they are important, and any other relevant information.

 ![GitHub's pull request title and description interface](images/GH-PR-guide/365234601-90a0bfcf-807d-4983-a643-0678ace542d2.png){ loading=lazy, width="800" }

-### 1.5 Choose Review Type:
+### 1.5 Choose Review Type

-* If your pull request is ready for review, click Create Pull Request.
+- If your pull request is ready for review, click Create Pull Request.
-* If you want to create a draft version of the pull request for further work before it's ready for others to review, click the drop-down and select Create Draft Pull Request, then click Draft Pull Request.
+- If you want to create a draft version of the pull request for further work before it's ready for others to review, click the drop-down and select Create Draft Pull Request, then click Draft Pull Request.

 ![GitHub's Create pull request button dropdown options](images/GH-PR-guide/365234701-72dd00f2-936e-44df-af79-ab7522a51def.png){ loading=lazy, width="350" }
 /// caption